-If all the personal finance bloggers you follow are white, fix that.
+If all the personal finance community bloggers you follow are white, fix that.
 Patronize diverse, minority-owned businesses in your community.
 Give your time and money to platforms that lift diverse voices and work to expand the perspectives that you incorporate into your everyday consumption.

 Send your kids to public school

 Because I’m trying to piss off 100% of all people everywhere, I’ll add that private schools and charter schools have made our school systems as segregated as they were in the time of Brown v.
 Board of Education.
 “The well-being of our children” is unconscious racial bias’s favorite and most effective mask.

 From the brilliant Nikole Hannah-Jones:

 “And I say this—and it always feels weird when I say it as a parent, because a lot of other parents look at you a little like you’re maybe not as good of a parent—I don’t think she’s deserving of more than other kids.
 I just don’t.
 I think that we can’t say ‘This school is not good enough for my child’ and then sustain that system.
 I think that that’s just morally wrong.
 If it’s not good enough for my child, then why are we putting any children in those schools?”